-At its core, a General Ledger is a record of all of a company’s assets, liabilities, expenses, income, and equities 一 summarising its financial position.
+At its core, a general ledger functions as a record of all of a company’s assets, liabilities, expenses, income, and equities 一 summarising its financial position.
 It provides a single source of data for accountants and auditors whose job is to track the company’s financial health or audit transactions that happened.

 1. Accurate financial transactions